Kevin Bowley (Fall 2023, Fall 2022, & Fall 2021)

-My name is William Brune, a distinguished professor of Meteorology.
+My name is William Brune, a distinguished professor of Meteorology and Atmospheric Science.

 The atmosphere creates and sustains life.
 It's amazing and it's important to know how it works.
 I love teaching this course because it contains all the essential elements of the science behind the weather.
 I have been fascinated by the weather ever since I was a little kid, sitting on the curb in front of my house in Houston, Texas, watching the huge thunderstorms build and build and build until you knew the rain was coming soon and heavy.
 Usually I got inside before I got soaked, but not always!
 As a physics graduate student, I tried to focus on Astrophysics, but I knew I loved studying the atmosphere the most because it is so unpredictable and so relevant to our lives, so as soon as I could, I returned to studying and teaching about the atmosphere here at Penn State.
-I have taught Meteo 300 in residence four times, three in the past five years.
+I have taught Meteo 300 many times.